usnistgov/ixml-breadboard/README.md

 Wherever an HTML file appears, typically an application can be served from a plain vanilla web server.
 As shown by [index.html](index.html), this includes the top-level directory.
 Start a server from this directory to see a navigation and demonstration page.

-For example, in file `index.html` this directory provides a "workbench" application for testing an iXML parse.
+For example, in file `index.html` this directory provides a testing application for an iXML parse using your own grammar, or a grammar provided.
 To run it:

-- From a command prompt open in the current directory, start a web server (Apache, Node.js `http-server`` or your preference)
+- From a command prompt open in the current directory, start a web server (Apache, Node.js `http-server` or your preference)
 - Using a current browser, open `http://localhost:8080/index.html`
-- Examine and test the application

 From the top-level directory, a web server can also serve any file in the project, subject to its configuration, while  different experiments may offer different entry points.